xbeat/Machine-Learning/README.md

 Cross-validation is a widely used technique in machine learning for model evaluation and selection.
 However, it's not without its pitfalls.
 This presentation will explore the potential drawbacks and limitations of cross-validation, providing insights into when and how it might lead to incorrect conclusions or suboptimal model choices.

+## Understanding Variable Scope and Lifetime in Python

+Understanding Variable Scope in Python

+Variable scope determines where in your code a variable can be accessed.
+Python has different types of scope, including local, global, and nonlocal.
+Let's explore these concepts with practical examples.

 ## Leveraging Graph Structures to Enhance LLM Performance with GraphRAG

 Introduction to GraphRAG